sufiyan-syed0921/market-validation-fsy/survey/README.md

 **Graphing**

-Before inputting our data into the graphing function, I ran some data processing to prepare the data for the desired aesthetics of the graphs.
-Particularly in cleaning the values of the "Item" column using regular expressions and wrapping the strings to best fit the y-axis labels of the graph.
-Additinoally this code rounds the "Average_Rank" column and orders the rows from lowest to largest average rank.
+Before visualizing the results, I processed the data to match the desired aesthetics of the graphs.
+This included cleaning the values in the Item column using regular expressions and wrapping text to ensure labels fit neatly along the y-axis.
+I also rounded the values in the Average_Rank column and ordered the rows from lowest to highest average rank to improve readability in the final graphs.

 ```R